PhD in Management

 In order to demonstrate a foundation in managerial literacy, students who do not have an MBA may be required by their department to take up to four MBA foundation courses, outside their major department.
 The liaison will determine if any of these requirements can be met with waiver exams.

-During coursework, candidates are expected to prepare a paper suitable for publication.
-This paper will typically be presented to the School of Management faculty and doctoral students before the end of the second summer session in the program.
+During the term of the coursework, candidates must prepare a paper suitable for publication.
+This paper will typically be submitted to the department before the end of the second summer session in the program.
 Students should consult with their department for individual department policies regarding the paper.
-The curriculum paper must be successfully completed and passed by the department in order for a student to sit for the comprehensive qualifying examination.
+The student must complete the curriculum paper and have it approved by the department in order to sit for comprehensive exams.
+An electronic copy of the final version of the curriculum paper must be emailed to the Director of Special Programs and Initiatives to complete this requirement.

-- acquired advanced knowledge of literature and theory in their area of specialization;
+- acquired advanced knowledge of literature and theory in their area of specialization (the major)

-Following successful completion of the qualifying examination, the student will develop a research proposal for the dissertation.
-The final phase of the doctoral program is the completion of an approved dissertation.
+The final phase of the doctoral program is the completion of a dissertation.
 The dissertation must be based on an original investigation that makes a substantive contribution to knowledge and demonstrates capacity for independent, scholarly research.
+After passing the Comprehensive Examination, the student will form a dissertation committee comprising a Committee Chairperson and at least two additional faculty members and, with their guidance, develop a research proposal for investigating an area of significance for management theory/practice.

 Doctoral candidates must register as continuing students for DS 999 Dissertation, a 2-credit course, for each subsequent regular semester until all requirements for the degree have been completed.
 PhD students graduating in September are required to register for Dissertation in Summer Session II preceding graduation.